Why Personalization Matters in Sales Proposals

 • Example: Instead of saying, “Our product increases efficiency,” say, “Our solution will help reduce your production costs by 15%, addressing the current challenge you face in scaling your operations.”

-2) Manage information overload
+2) Manage market research information overload

 Clients are busy and don't have time to sift through pages of irrelevant information.
 Overloading them with details can obscure your key message and reduce the impact of your proposal.